Biology meets technology.

 The cohort of 36 new tenured and tenure-track faculty includes 11 faculty hired at the rank of professor or associate professor.

-The post Senior hires stand out in an impressive year for faculty hiring appeared first on Engineering Research News.
+The post Senior hires stand out in an impressive year for faculty hiring appeared first on Michigan Engineering News.

 New mathematical model links up slithering with some kinds of swimming and walking, and it could make programming many-legged robots easier.

-The post Walking and slithering aren’t as different as you think appeared first on Engineering Research News.
+The post Walking and slithering aren’t as different as you think appeared first on Michigan Engineering News.

 The hectoSTAR probe, with 128 stimulating micro-LEDs and 256 recording electrodes integrated in the same neural probe, was designed for some stellar brain mapping projects